-2) Constructing server-centered network coding CDS: When a node becomes a server node according to Definition 1, it is the time to construct the server-centered network coding CDS.
+2) Constructing server-centered CDS: When a node becomes a server node according to Definition 1, it is the time to construct the server-centered CDS.
 An algorithm is given in Func.
 2.

-When a SCCDS is constructed, each node of it will know the path to the server node s.
+When a server-centered CDS is constructed, each node of it will know the path to the server node s.
 For example, in Fig. 4, node 13 knows the route to node 5, 1, and 0.